 We prepare an Annual Governance Statement (AGS) which accompanies the Statement of Accounts each year.
 This outlines the Council's governance framework, and following review of effectiveness, identifies significant governance issues, priorities for improvement and priorities for delivery, with specific actions to be undertaken the following year.
 It is produced in accordance with the Accounts and Audit (Wales) Regulations 2014 which require the Council at least annually, to review the effectiveness of its governance framework, including the system of internal control.
-The AGS for 2020-21 will be considered by the Governance and Audit Committee on 27 September and will be approved by Council on 14 October 2021.
+The draft AGS for 2020-21 was considered by the Governance and Audit Committee on 30 November 2021 and 18 February 2022 and will be approved by Council on 3 March 2022.